jpb12002/Election_Analysis/README.md

         f"-------------------------\n")
     print(winning_prop_summary)

-    # Save the winning candidate's name to the text file
+    # Save the winning proposition option to the text file
     txt_file.write(winning_prop_summary)
 ```

 - The "election_analysis.txt" file now shows our results with the new Proposition A data added to the end of the document.
 Our hypothetical Proposition A won in a landslide!

 ![Image of Proposition A Analysis](https://github.com/jpb12002/Election_Analysis/blob/main/Proposition_Analysis.png)